The Critical Role of Grind Size Consistency

 If you adjust for the coarser particles, you will have to extract longer, then your fine particles will over-extract, making a bitter cup.

-Sometimes, you can even get a coffee that is bitter and sour, a far cry from the balanced brew you’re aiming for.
+Sometimes, you can even get a coffee that is both bitter and sour, a far cry from the balanced brew you’re aiming for.

 The Science Behind Perfect Coffee Extraction